AviatrixSystems/Docs/HowTos/site2cloud_oracledrg.rst

    |vcn_route_table|

 #.
 Login to your Oracle Cloud Console and create security rules

-    We will edit the security list associated with your VCN subnets and add new rules for traffic coming from Aviatrix Gateway's VPC.
+    We will edit the security list associated with your VCN subnets.
+We need to add two new rules - one ingress rule for traffic coming from Aviatrix Gateway's VPC and one egress rule for traffic destinating to Aviatrix Gateway's VPC.

       #.
 Under **Core Infrastructure**, go to **Networking** and click **Virtual Cloud Networks**
       #.
 Click your VCN